 Treasure-trove bookshops are to be found in Faversham.
 Our independent bookshop, Top Hat & Tales, has enticing displays of books recently published, classics, interesting titles you may not have come across before, local authors and, of course, hats!
 Top Hat & Tales is our festival bookseller and a wonderful shop – not to be missed if you are planning a visit to Faversham!
 For secondhand books, The Fleur Bookshop and Past Sentence have great selections; the Alexander Centre also hosts a book fair on various weekends throughout the year.

 Faversham has been home to famous writers in the past, including Iain Banks, and is thought to have provided inspiration to Charles Dickens.
 Thomas Arden, former mayor of Faversham, was portrayed in Arden of Faversham, the first English domestic drama and attributed by some scholars to Shakespeare in part.
 The literary festival, we hope, will bring more such literary connections and intrigues to Faversham.

-Check out favershamlife.org to meet some of Faversham's diverse characters.
 The town has many independent shops, cafes and restaurants, traditional pubs offering fine dining and live music venues.
-It is home to the UK's oldest brewery, the UK's national fruit collection at Brogdale, and various other festivals are hosted here throughout the year, including a spring Hat Festival, a Nautical Festival and the summer Hop Fest.
+It is home to the UK's oldest brewery, the UK's national fruit collection at Brogdale, and various other festivals are hosted here throughout the year, including a spring Hat Festival, a Nautical Festival and the summer Hop Festival.